 If "contextMenu": true is set, the command is a context menu command, meaning it can be launched by right-clicking on a file or a folder in the VSCode explorer (or by combination of keybinding: ctrl+shift+e , navigate with up/down keyboard arrow buttons through files/folders, shift+F10 , choose Terminal GUI menu item).

-Regular commands have two menus; They can be launched either via the button located on the sidebar or via the button located in the title bar (default keybinding: ctrl+alt+l .
+Regular commands can be launched via the button in the status bar (default keybinding: ctrl+alt+l .
 For Mac: cmd+alt+l ).

 When a command contains placeholders, you'll be prompted to enter the required values.